When people wonder how to improve their day-to-day life, many may think they need to turn their lives around and perform

 - helps you sleep better.

-Whether it’s weight-lifting, running, swimming, pilates, yoga, whatever… make time on your day for workouts at least four times a week.
+Whether it’s weight-lifting, running, swimming, pilates, yoga, or whatever… make time on your day for workouts at least four times a week.

 You won’t ever regret it.

 You’ll need to start implementing small but powerful habits daily that’ll take you where you want to be.

 In case you do none or a few of the things on this list, pick the one that seems easier to you right now and do it for 30 days straight to build the habit.

 If that activity makes you feel better and you see results, it’ll be easy for you to make it part of your day.